RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/LoadTextFile.md

 # LoadTextFile

 ## Description
-Loads a `Menu` based on the file loaded from `FilePath`.
+Loads `Menu` based on the text file loaded from `FilePath`.

 ## Parameters
 - `Menu`
-The menu to which the file will load, MENU_1 or MENU_2 are valid.
+The menu to which the file will load. `MENU_1` or `MENU_2` are valid.
 - `FilePath`
-The path to the text file.
+The path to the target file, relative to the root of the Data assets.

 ## Return Value
 None.

 ## Syntax
 ```
-LoadTextFile(int Menu, "string FilePath")
+LoadTextFile(int Menu, string FilePath)
 ```

-## Examples
+## Example
 ```
 LoadTextFile(MENU_1, "Data/Game/Credits_Mobile.txt")
 ```